 By opening morning you should know the whereabouts of at least a half dozen woods gobblers and a slew of jakes.
 That way, if some get killed and if you help or guide others you will still have some birds to hunt yourself.
 You won’t be lugging around a duffel bag filled with decoys or pop up ground blinds, and you won’t be spending time creating natural blinds.
 Woods bird hunting is largely a run-and-gun operation.

 If I haven’t roosted a bird, a typical hunt for me is to drive into a wooded area, pull over, park, begin with light mouth yelps and end with aggressive box call cuts.
 If there are no takers, I either start walking and repeat every couple hundred yards, or drive on, park, repeat.
 It’s important to look around the immediate area for a quick set up spot before throwing out any locator calls.
 Even in thick woods you can typically find a good tree with some shooting lanes.
 Big woods turkeys have an uncanny way of being right on top of you at the first yelp.
+It is one of the joys of running and gunning turkeys.
 You should have your eye on a good tree to sit against before you call.
 If a bird goes off a good distance away you can set out a decoy.
 I always carry at least one decoy but I don’t always set one out.

 It’s difficult to gauge distance when you are in thick woods and that bird starts gobbling its way towards you.
 The gobbles are muffled by vegetation and terrain.
 If it’s a consistent talker you can usually keep track of him.
 And like all toms they will often sneak in silent.
 Woods gobblers know exactly where you are from the first call, no matter how far away or what is between you.
 They will move straight towards you if they can, and when they reach that point where they should see a hen, they stop.
 If you don’t spook them they will circle, trying to find her.
 You have to really concentrate on scanning the woods slowly for that white-and-blue head to pop into view.
 In particularly thick woods and with a tom coming in, I’ve chosen to stand next to a tree or kneel behind a blow-down rather than sitting low.
 Get used to shooting through some obstruction, like briars or goldenrod or low-lying twigs.
 You will often get a clear shot at the head, but not always.
 I’ve shot woods birds at 10 yards because that’s how close they were when I first saw them.